teddyking/thegreatk8sworkshop/part1/README.md

 1. An understanding of why the kubernetes API is so good
 1. An understanding of how the kubernetes API works
 1. How to interact with the kubernetes API via `kubectl`
-  1. How to create Deployments, Pods, Services, etc.
 1. How to interact with the kubernetes API via `client-go`